collocations.org

 1. not keep

-The company stands to lose financially if this deal falls through.
+The company stands to lose if this deal falls through.

 You have nothing to lose by telling the truth.

-We cannot afford to lose any more senior members of staff.
+We could not afford to lose any more senior members of staff.

 begin to